-Kentucky Derby Betting: How To Place A Bet (Legally), And What All Those Strange Betting Terms Mean
+Kentucky Derby Betting: How To Legally Place A Bet, And What All Those Strange Betting Terms Mean

 Needless to say, these bets can sometimes bring in huge payouts.
 Last year’s Kentucky Derby Superfecta netted $75,974.50 for the few who made the correct bet.

 Other exotic bets include betting on multiple races at the same track on the same day (the Daily Double, for example), or even on subsequent race days with jackpots rolling over (like the lottery).
-But those are beyond the scope of this article, since they would require you to place bets on races that aren’t the Kentucky Derby.
+But those are beyond the scope of this article since they would require you to place bets on races that aren’t the Kentucky Derby.

 So How Do I Figure Out Which Horse Is Going To Win?